 - Specialist Advisor on Ethics and Values, Executive Advisory Board, Careport

-Mikey was awarded an MA in geography in 2004 from the University of Cambridge and he received his PhD in 2009.
+Mikey has worked at the Ethox Centre since 2009.
+He was awarded a BA in geography in 2004 (MA, 2007) from the University of Cambridge and he received his PhD in 2009.
 His doctoral research was undertaken in the Department of Psychiatry, also at Cambridge, and focused on the law, ethics and practice of residential care work for adults with intellectual disabilities.
 He has previously held visiting positions at the National University of Singapore, the University of Tokyo, the Hastings Center in New York, the VU University Amsterdam, the University of Oslo, the University of Bradford, and at Green Templeton College, Oxford.

 Book Review - Social Services Disrupted: Changes, Challenges and Policy Implications for Europe in Times of Austerity